mukund-v/cis530project/baseline/simple-baseline.md

 Our simple baseline simply outputs the most common one or two gram from the given context paragraph as the answer to the question regardless of the given question.

+Note that our model removes stopwords in the case of one-grams but not two-grams as stopwords may be a part of a two-gram entity (whereas stopwords are very rarely answers themselves in the case of one-grams).

+# Runnin the baseline model
 We can run the baseline using the following command:

 ```